 As with most chat platforms you will need to have some sort of database running and storing all the data.
 Mattermost (MM further in the text) can use MySQL or Postgres as its backed platform.
 I will use PostgresDB.

-To get Postgres running, in case you already don't have it, you can use steps from my previous article here, specifically title named PostgreSQL container to get you started.
+To get Postgres running, in case you already don't have it, you can use steps from my previous article here, specifically the title named PostgreSQL container to get you started.
 After you have set up your PostgresDB and configured your database it is time to configure MM in its container.

 STEP02 - setup MM Docker container